Educational resource on peptide research. Read our editorial standards →

 Ozempic Face: What Causes It and How to Prevent It

 The term started as social-media shorthand and has become a defining concern for GLP-1 patients.
-Here's the actual biology behind facial volume loss during rapid weight loss, who's most affected, and the evidence-based prevention strategies that work.
+This covers the actual biology behind facial volume loss during rapid weight loss, who is most affected, and the evidence-based prevention strategies that work.

 Read article